Battle of Călugăreni: Second phase of the battle

 The second phase started at noon, when Sinan Pasha launched a decisive attack with all the forces he had at that moment.
-Janissaries made a frontal attack over the bridge while other forces made a double flanking maneuver (Mehmet Satirghi Pashha in the east and Hasan Pasha (beylerbey of Rumelia) in the west, passing over Neajlov by the bridge of Singureni).
+Janissaries made a frontal attack over the bridge while other forces made a double flanking maneuver (Mehmet Satîrgi Pasha in the east and Hasan Pasha (beylerbey of Rumelia) in the west, passing over Neajlov by the bridge of Singureni).

 Janissaries attacked not only on the bridge, but also used logs and planks to help them cross the marsh.
 Initially their attack was stopped, but Ottoman cavalry managed to cross the river via a ford in the east and threatened the Wallachian left wing.
 Michael retreated, abandoning all his cannons.
 He rallied his troops north of the village where he stopped the Ottoman advance.
 The second phase of the battle ended favorably for the Ottomans.

 Third phase of the battle

 The third and last phase of the battle took place in the afternoon and started with a strong frontal Wallachian attack, led by Michael the Brave.
 Captain Cocea had just returned from a scouting mission with 400 cavalry and his fresh forces were used in this attack in a flanking maneuver.
 Mehmet Satîrgi Pasha's troops were pushed into the Janissaries and the Ottoman forces were crowded in a narrow space north of the Neajlov river.
 The Wallachian counterattack reached the bridge and the cannons were retaken and used to inflict many casualties on the Ottomans.
 Sinan Pasha tried to restore the situation by advancing with his personal guard, but the Ottoman forces dispersed in disarray when Captain Cocea's cavalry attacked them in the rear.
-The Wallachians attacked the Ottoman camp simultaneously, which was near Hulubeşti village.
-In the disorganized retreat, legend has it that Michael the Brave, true to his name, took a battle axe and (as Robert the Bruce had done to Sir Henry de Bouhen at the battle of Bannockburn) threw Sinan Pasha from his horse and into the marsh, but he was saved by one of his slaves.
+The Wallachians attacked the Ottoman camp simultaneously, which was near Hulubești village.
+In the disorganized retreat, legend has it that Michael the Brave, true to his name, took a battle axe and (as Robert the Bruce had done to Sir Henry de Bohun at the battle of Bannockburn) threw Sinan Pasha from his horse and into the marsh, but he was saved by one of his slaves.
 The Wallachians were unable to pursue the fleeing Ottomans because Hasan Pasha appeared on their right flank.
 Michael the Brave turned with all his men against Hasan Pasha and routed his forces.